ikmich/db2objection/README.md

   ignoreTables: [],

   /**
-   * Set to 'true' to use camelCase for the generated model properties */
+   * Set to 'true' to use snake case for the generated model properties */
-  camelCase: false
+  snakeCase: false
 };
 ```

+---

+# 0.1.0 changelogs

+- Convert to ESM package.
+- The dir for generated models will not be deleted anymore.
+Now, the specific model files will simply be replaced
+  and a copy of the old file be placed in the history folder in the project root.
+- Database name value from cli option flag takes precedence over value in `db2objection.config.cjs` file.
+- `--case` is now a string option, replacing --camelCase.